Lossless Strichartz estimates on rectangular tori over short time intervals: Introduction

-Bourgain originally showed this when $n = 2, 3$ using number theoretic methods, while Bourgain-Demeter extended the result to higher dimensions as a consequence of their powerful decoupling theorem for the paraboloid.
-Killip-Visan \cite{KillipVisanStrichartz} later showed that we can take $s = \alpha(q)$ when $q > \frac{2(n+1)}{n-1}$.
+Bourgain originally showed this when $n = 2, 3$ on the standard square torus using number theoretic methods, while Bourgain-Demeter extended the result to higher dimensions and any rectangular torus as a consequence of their powerful decoupling theorem for the paraboloid.
+Killip-Visan later showed in \cite{KillipVisanStrichartz} that we can take $s \geq \alpha(q)$ when $q > \frac{2(n+1)}{n-1}$.

-The exponent $\frac{2(n+1)}{n-1}$ is frequently called the critical exponent or the Stein-Tomas exponent and we will denote it from here on out by $q_c = \frac{2(n+1)}{n-1}$.
-Note that $(q_c,q_c)$ is the only Keel-Tao admissable pair of exponents for which $p = q$.
-It is actually conjectured that the correct estimate for the torus at $q_c$ is
+The exponent $\frac{2(n+1)}{n-1}$ is frequently called the critical exponent or the Stein-Tomas exponent, and from this point forward we denote it by $q_c = \frac{2(n+1)}{n-1}$.
+Note that $(q_c,q_c)$ is the only Keel-Tao admissible pair of exponents for which $p = q$.
+It is conjectured that the correct estimate for the square torus at $q_c$ is

-where now $\beta$ is any smooth bump function supported in $B(0,1)$.
+for any function $f \in L^2(\Tn)$ such that $\supp\widehat{f} \subset B(0,C\la)$ for some constant $C > 0$.
 Obtaining an estimate this strong when $n \geq 4$ is wide open.
-However, when $n = 2$ there has been significant progress while when $n = 3$ the problem has been resolved entirely.
+However, when $n = 2$ there has been significant progress and when $n = 3$ the problem has been resolved entirely.
 First, note that when $n = 2$, $q_c = 6$.
 Guth-Maldague-Wang showed in \cite{GuthMaldagueWangImprovedDecoupling} that the estimate in (\ref{conjectured stricharts for torus}) holds with the exponent $\frac{1}{6}$ on the logarithmic factor replaced by some large constant $C$.
 In \cite{GuoLiYungImprovedStrichartz}, Guo-Li-Yung adapted the methods of the previous work and improved the exponent on the logarithmic factor to $2 + \varepsilon$ for any $\varepsilon > 0$.
-When $n = 3$, $q_c = 4$ and in a remarkable paper \cite{HerrKwak2024}, Herr-Kwak showed that if $S \subset \Z{2}$ then
+When $n = 3$, $q_c = 4$ and in the remarkable paper \cite{HerrKwak2024}, Herr-Kwak showed that if $S \subset \Z{2}$ then

 Herr-Kwak achieved this by proving a stronger inequality on a short time window, namely